Nomaste Hungry

 platter of swirled pasta with tomato and basil

-While this recipe is called "summer" sauce, it can be made all year long.
-Tomato season is in its peak during July/August, but you can make this really any time.
+While this recipe calls for fresh tomatoes to make the sauce, it can be made all year long.
+Tomato season is in its peak during July/August, but you can make this literally any time with a batch of good, fresh tomatoes from the store.

 Jump to: